 Though many Malaysian and Singaporean Chinese families believe that the Mid-Autumn Festival are a celebration of the moon goddess, Chang E, their version of the age old tale has a different twist.

 Unlike the traditional legend which says Chang E drank the elixir of immortality to prevent it from falling into the hands of Peng Meng, this version of the legend has it that Chang E drank the elixir to prevent her husband, Hou Yi, from becoming immortal.
-In this version of legend, Hou Yi had become a tyrannical and cruel king after his heroic deeds, and tried to get his hands on the elixir a goddess to attain immortality.
+In this version of legend, Hou Yi had become a tyrannical and cruel king after his heroic deeds, and tried to get his hands on the elixir to attain immortality.
 Instead of a love story, where Hou Yi offers food on an altar to Chang E, this tale paints Moon Festival traditions as a thanksgiving to Chang E for saving her people from a despot.

 For many traditional Chinese families, Mid-Autumn festivities start with traditional prayers, offering up food and incense on the altar, or visiting a temple.
 The day’s activities would be followed by family reunions, scrumptious dinners and where various mooncakes and Chinese tea is served and enjoyed together.